DaveVoyles/Ska-Studios-Xplatform/README.md

 ----------
 ### Objective

-This lab goes through the process of packaging up the (insert the application and link to walk through) as an app store installable package for (PICK A PLATFORM).
-With these tools you can write an application that works for iOS, Andriod and Windows Phone/8.
+This lab goes through the process of packaging up this template as an app store installable package for Windows Phone.
+With these tools though, you can just as easily write an application that works for iOS, Andriod and Windows, by deploying to those platforms.
+It works on all of them!

 By the end of this lab you will be able to: